Zeync15/Zeync15/README.md

 - 👋 Hi, I’m @Zeync15
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React and Firebase
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for web development job in August 2021
 - 📫 How to reach me LnkedIn: https://www.linkedin.com/in/chai-ze-yen-0bb4bb1a6/

 <!---